Suzen Johnson

 Suzen Johnson (born February 1951) is a former flight attendant, businesswoman and model.
-In 1997 she was hired by The Globe to seduce ex-football player and sports reporter Frank Gifford, for a hit-piece in The Globe.
-Gifford's wife Kathie Lee Gifford was the popular co-host at the time of Live! with Regis and Kathie Lee.
+In 1997 she was hired by The Globe to seduce ex-football player and sports reporter Frank Gifford, for a hit piece in The Globe.
+Gifford's wife, Kathie Lee Gifford, was the popular co-host at the time of Live! with Regis and Kathie Lee.

 Life and career

-Johnson was born in Washington, D.C. and later moved to Florida.
+Johnson was born in Washington, D.C., and later moved to Florida.
 She married athlete and businessman Harold E. Johnson (born 1930) who made money in the 1950s transforming gyms into fitness centers by adding services and amenities.
 In 1989, the couple opened two unsuccessful Fabulous New Woman Health Spas in New Bedford and Fall River, Massachusetts.

 For many years she worked as a flight attendant for TWA.
 She had been scheduled to work on TWA Flight 800 which crashed in 1996, but swapped shifts the day before.

 Johnson later worked as a real estate agent in Palm Beach, Florida.

 Affair with Gifford

 In 1997, Johnson was hired by The Globe to lure Frank Gifford to the Regency Hotel in Manhattan, to a particular room where The Globe had secretly installed hidden recording equipment.
-After two unsuccessful attempts, she eventually tricked Gifford into going to the secretly bugged room on April 30 and May 1.
-The Globe recorded the tryst, and published their story that May.
+After two unsuccessful attempts, she eventually tricked Gifford into going to the secretly bugged room on April 30 and May 1 and having sex with her.
+The Globe recorded the tryst and published their story that May.
 The Globe paid Johnson between $75,000 and $125,000.

 National Enquirer editor Steve Coz observed: "It's one thing to catch a celebrity cheating and another to induce or entrap them.
 Without the Globe, there would be no story here.
 I'm in the tabloid industry, and this is way over the top.
 It's downright cruel."